The Honda XL700V

 Seat Comfort:

-tarmac, i seldom if never felt the urge to stand up and
+and tarmac, i seldom if never felt the urge to stand up

-indeed. hard to Match !
+ride indeed. hard to Match !

 Weight: